Frequently Asked Questions About the Gun Shows

 Disclaimer: The responses to these questions are not intended as any form of legal advice.
 The responses are generalized answers to some of the most frequently asked questions we receive.
 You should check with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives if you have further questions on any issue relating to the buying or selling of firearms.
 Special rules apply at California gun shows; check with the California Department of Justice, Firearms Division, Sacramento, CA. if you have questions.

-A: Yes, and many folks do.
+Yes, and many folks do.
 Please be sure the gun is unloaded before you enter the building, and take it to our gun check table at the show entry for verification.
 They will clear it and secure it with a nylon tie to disable the action.
 No loaded firearms and no loaded magazines are permitted in any Crossroads gun show.
 Your personal safety is our number one priority while you are at the show.

-A: Qualifications for C.C.P.s (CCW) vary by state.
+Qualifications for C.C.P.s (CCW) vary by state.
 You may take the test and complete all necessary paperwork for a Utah Concealed Carry Permit at a Crossroads Gun Show in Utah.
 Additionally, classes qualifying you for a Utah Concealed Carry Permit are sometimes held at California and Las Vegas Crossroads shows.
 Check with our office to confirm locations for these classes at California shows.
-Please note that while the Utah Concealed Carry Permit is recognized by 34 states, it is not recognized under California or Nevada law.
+Please note that while the Utah Concealed Carry Permit is recognized by 34 states, it is not recognized under California law.

-A: We respectfully ask that you not carry loaded at the gun show.
+We respectfully ask that you not carry loaded at the gun show.
 A gun show is a unique environment where folks pass guns back and forth between themselves.
 They may be fitting a holster, trying a magazine or just showing their gun to a friend.

 Crossroads of the West has been producing gun shows for over 40 years.
 We have had 35 accidental (negligent) discharges in that time.
 Every accidental discharge is due to unique circumstances, but the one thing that they all have in common is that someone, a dealer or a guest, ignored our request to not have a loaded gun in the show for safety reasons.